 Credit cardholders with chips will no longer swipe their credit cards at the checkout register.
 Once the transaction is ready for payment, the cardholder will be prompted to “dip” or insert the card into the terminal slot.
 The process takes a little longer than swiping and a little patience is needed.
 In the future, many retailers will offer a contactless card reading option.
 The consumer will simply “tap” the card against the terminal scanner.

 While these changes are steps in preventing fraud, consumers still need to protect themselves by reviewing credit reports, fraud alerts, etc. Negative changes in credit reports can affect buying power, and deposit amounts on utilities and insurance.
 We know that Life happens and personal and financial situations change; whether due to unemployment, divorce, death, and other emotional and unexpected events.
 Know that assistance is available to determine the most effective path to debt relief and to protect your assets.

 Ronald A. Luzim learns and understands the unique needs of each client and offers personal service for each case.
-He is a former estate and tax attorney with the IRS has been practicing law since 1974 and specializes not only in estate planning and real estate but also is a Coral Springs probate lawyer, Coral Springs bankruptcy lawyer and Coral Springs family lawyer.
-In addition as a practicing state certified mediator, Ronald brings experience, expertise and empathy to your legal matter.
-Please contact his Coral Springs office at 954-755-1500 for assistance in protecting yourself, family and property.
+He is a former estate and tax attorney with the IRS has been practicing law since 1974 and specializes not only in estate planning and real estate but also is a Coral Springs probate lawyer, Coral Springs bankruptcy lawyer, and Coral Springs family lawyer.
+In addition as a practicing state-certified mediator, Ronald brings experience, expertise, and empathy to your legal matter.
+Please contact the Broward Lawyer office at 954-755-1500 for assistance in protecting yourself, your family, and your property.

 There is no substitute for experience.